 This sculpting tool is one of the most common procedures performed today, with minimal incisions placed in natural creases, to allow access to the middle and deep fat compartments for extraction.
 Liposuction is ideally suited for fat removal where the integrity of the underlying musculature is good and the elasticity of the skin is sufficient to shrink smoothly to the contour of the fat removed.

 Liposuction is not intended to improve or remove cellulite, and, in many instances, may make such dimpling worse.
 Many methods of liposuction are currently available and include ultrasonic, tumescent techniques and laser assisted.
 Your method is dependent upon your relative amount of fat excess, skin type and age.
-Dr. Bruce Landon discusses the benefits of liposuction surgery and what his patients can expect before, during and after treatment.
+Tampa liposuction surgeon, Dr. Bruce Landon, discusses the benefits of surgery and what his patients can expect before, during and after treatment.

 Traditional liposuction involves inserting a long, thin tube (called a cannula) through incisions in the treatment area and moving it back and forth through the fat layer to break up the fat.
 Then, the fat is suctioned out of the body.

 Ultrasound liposuction involves a special cannula that emits ultrasonic energy to break up fat and make it easier to remove.
 Vaser is one of the more well-known ultrasound liposuction systems.
 Tumescent liposuction involves injecting a tumescent "wetting" solution into the treatment area to firm up fat and make it easier to suction out of the body.
 This wetting solution contains a local anesthetic, for pain management, and epinephrine, which constricts the blood vessels to minimize bleeding and swelling.